IBM/aspera-cli/README.md

 The CLI provides access to Aspera Applications functions through REST APIs, it also allows FASP based transfers (upload and download).

+Any FASP parameter can be set by changing parameters in the associated "transfer spec".
+The CLI standadizes on the use of "transfer spec" and does not support directly ascp options.
+It is nevertheless possible to add ascp options (for fasp manager only, but not node api or connect) using the special transfer spec parameter: EX_ascp_args.

 Three methods for starting transfers are currently supported:

 ### FASPManager API based